jrehor/kcc/README.md

 **Checkpoint exercise:**

+Okay, we are back to your doubts about adverbs.
 Consider this example of two adverbs working together:

 ```q
  x:!9                          /! is til, get first n integers